Skip to content

 “Number One”, the original prototype for the Lab Series amps.

 Design began in 1976 in a barn behind Bob Moog’s house.[1]
 The original prototype unit, serial number one, is in the Moog Archives.
 The only photo we’ve seen is the one to the right, and it indicates that this first Moog design was missing the midrange frequency control and the compressor circuit.
 Otherwise, it appears to be at least functionally equal to the production L5.
 (This would have been developed before the Lab Series brand was created, so the cosmetics are very different and it carries the Moog logo on the grille cloth.)
-It’s unknown whether Bob Moog himself had anything to do with the design, but it’s probable since it was developed on his property, the multifilter is his own patent, and he did not leave the company until 1977.[2]
+It’s unknown whether Bob Moog himself had anything to do with the design, but it’s probable, given that it was developed on his property, the multifilter is his own patent, and he did not leave the company until 1977.[2]

 The initial Lab Series consisted of the L5, L7, L9 and L11 guitar amps, first released in 1977.
 The L2, L3 and L4 followed soon after.
 The engineers continued to refine the concepts and expand on certain ideas, and the L6 and K5 were released in 1979.
 However, by this time the brand was struggling, and Norlin cut many of the engineers in October of 1979 and stopped further research & development.
 The amplifiers continued to be manufactured through 1980 (the date of the last known speaker codes), and were likely still being sold into 1981, but the death sentence had already been handed down by that time.